iconengineering/iconengineering.github.io/careers/EI_Transportation.md

 <li>Bachelor’s degree in civil engineering.</li>
 <li>EI designation or the ability to obtain within 6-months of hire date.</li>
 <li>0-4 years of full-time experience in civil engineering.</li>
+<li>Basic understanding and willingness to learn CAD, GIS, HEC-RAS, SWMM and other related software tools</li>
 <li>Experience working in a team environment.
 Excellent communication skills.</li>
 <li>Willingness to ask questions, seek instruction, and problem solve.</li>